Installation of SDK on Linux Ubuntu with packages

 LibTorch for C++

-To compile and run the neural network inference in a C++ pipeline, you need LibTorch (PyTorch’s C++ frontend)
+To compile and run the ML C++ samples that are using Torch, you need LibTorch (PyTorch’s C++ frontend):

 • Download the LibTorch version corresponding to your CUDA version (or take the CPU version if you don’t have CUDA):

-• Unzip the archive to a new folder LIBTORCH_DIR_PATH that you will reference when compiling the C++ inference sample.
+• Unzip the archive as a new folder LIBTORCH_DIR_PATH.
 For example, for the CPU version:

 • LibTorch is delivered with a copy of libgtest libraries.
 Those should be removed to avoid conflicts: